PecanProject/betydb-documentation/installing-betydb-web-application.md

 ```

 This may be executed multiple times with different remote database id numbers.
-Again, consult [Distributed
-BETYdb](distributed_betydb.md#primary-key-allocations) to see what data sources
+Again, consult [Distributed instances of BETYdb] to see what data sources are
-are available.
+available.

 (If you used the `-e` option in the previous step but then decided you want the
 full data from machine 0 after all, you can chose `<remotedb id number>`=0.)